Saffron

 Understanding the key chemical compounds helps explain why saffron pairs well with certain ingredients.

-Volatile aromatic compound responsible for saffron's distinctive earthy, hay-like aroma and much of its flavor character; develops during drying
+Volatile aromatic compound created during saffron's drying process; responsible for the characteristic earthy, warm, slightly hay-like aroma and flavor profile

 Quick Tips